How We Help

 This comment was made by fifteen-year-old Ali from Granville Boys High and demonstrates the social and creative power of storytelling in all its forms, providing the platform to connect, cross the barriers of social disadvantage, and demonstrate authentic inclusion and empowerment.

-Some of these young people have never even owned a book, let alone had the opportunity to attend a literacy program that will encourage them to tell their own stories.
+Some of these young people have never even owned a book, let alone had the opportunity to attend a creative writing and literacy program that will encourage them to tell their own stories and write their own book.

-WestWords works with schools and sees first-hand the need for their programs and the amazing outcomes.
-In a region that includes 150 cultures, and over 170 different languages spoken, WestWords are able to create a platform for these kids to build confidence, discover commonality within their differences and create their own identity.
-By becoming a Bookworm and raising funds during Booktober, you too can be part of this change.
+WestWords works directly with schools and has seen first-hand the need for their programs and the amazing outcomes.
+In a region that includes 150 cultures, and over 170 different languages spoken, WestWords creates a platform for these kids to build confidence, discover commonality within their differences and create their own identity through storytelling.
+By becoming a Bookworm and raising funds during Booktober, you will enable their stories to be shared.

 Quite simply, literacy changes lives.

-Funds raised through the Booktober initiative will put books into the hands of underprivileged kids in the Greater Western Sydney region as well as provide supported literacy programs that help them reach their potential.
+Funds raised through the Booktober initiative will put books into the hands of kids doing it tough in the Greater Western Sydney region as well as provide supported literacy and creative writing programs that help them reach their potential.